kgateway-dev/kgateway/docs/content/guides/graphql/getting_started.md

              name: default-productpage-9080
              namespace: gloo-system
      ```
-   * `schema_definition`: A schema definition determines what kind of data can be returned to a client that makes a GraphQL query to your endpoint.
+   * `schemaDefinition`: A schema definition determines what kind of data can be returned to a client that makes a GraphQL query to your endpoint.
 The schema specifies the data that a particular `type`, or service, returns in response to a GraphQL query.
 In this example, fields are defined for the three Bookinfo services, Product, Review, and Rating.
 Additionally, the schema definition indicates which services reference the resolvers.
 In this example, the Product service references the `Query|productForHome` resolver.
      ```yaml
-     schema_definition: |
+     schemaDefinition: |
        type Query {
          productsForHome: [Product] @resolve(name: "Query|productsForHome")
        }